loathers/eggnet/README.md

 # EggNet Monitor

 Monitoring of the Chest Mimic familiar's DNA Lab contents in the MMORPG, Kingdom of Loathing.
+It was written by @Semenar and converted to TypeScript by @gausie.

 ## Setup